LittleGreenViper/NACC/Sources/NACC/NACC.docc/NACC.md

 ### Example Universal Link URLs

-(Will work on any device, but will open the NACC, if it is installed.
-If not, the App Store will be opened to the NACC)
+_Will work on any device, but will open the NACC, if it is installed.
+If not, a simple Web page with the date will be shown, along with instructions for accessing the app on the App Store_

 - [`https://nacc.littlegreenviper.com`](https://nacc.littlegreenviper.com)
   This opens the app, but does nothing else.